saschaheylik/halive/README.md

 By default, Halive will reload your code when files with the following extensions change: `hs`, `pd`, `frag`, `vert`.

-If you have any other file type that you'd like to be watched by Halive, use the `-f`/`--file-type` option.
+If you have any other file type that you'd like to be watched by Halive, set them in your halive.json

-`halive app/Main.hs -f html -f hamlet`

 Passing command-line arguments
 ------------------------------